DenisquaP/oni/README.md

-# My own web framework and orm written in python
+# My own web framework and orm written by python

 Technologies used: